michelesalvador/FamilyGem/README.md

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

 ## About
 Family Gem is written in Java within Eclipse and Android Studio.
 Project started on beginning of 2018.
-Author is Michele Salvador, an Italian self-taught programmer and genealogy enthusiast.
+Author is Michele Salvador, an Italian programmer and genealogy enthusiast.